Facebook’s vision of glasses that read your thoughts isn’t just a dream

 Facebook is funding and assisting in a University of California San Francisco study aimed at giving people with serious brain injuries the chance to type words with only their minds.
 The research is showing real results and promise.
 Facebook hopes to use the underlying technology as a basis for a new brain-computer input mode for augmented-reality glasses that you wear all day.

 The team at UCSF has been working to map the electrical pulses from specific neurons that form specific parts of words.
-It’s doing this by implanting electrodes in the brains of epilepsy patients.
+It’s doing this by implanting electrodes in the brains of epilepsy patients while operating on them for other reasons.
 The USCF team published a research paper today saying that it was able to decode a small set of full, spoken words and phrases from brain activity in real time.
 As the work continues, the UCSF team expects to be able to decode a wider set of words with lower error rates.

 Meanwhile, back in Menlo Park, Facebook’s Reality Labs Group is working on its own head-worn BCI device that detects the wearer’s linguistic thoughts and converts them into machine-readable text–and doesn’t require any brain implants.